Profile of a modern learner: an infographic

 The modern learner may be busy and overwhelmed, but they are hungry to learn and savvy around they type of content that will help them get there and the skills they deem important for the future.

 To engage modern learners, performance support and training and development opportunities need to empower professionals to develop their skills easily and flexibly.
 Learning content must be easy to find, personalized, fit for purpose and help them in those crucial moments of need.
 Modern L&D is also about enabling people to learn whilst working.
-See some best practice tips here.
+Check our our best elearning practice tips guide for more insights.

 Yet, findings from Towards Maturity Benchmark Report 2018 show that only 1% of users are involved in the design of their learning, and just 10% say they can determine their own path through learning content provided.